Insight • Design craft

 Hero animations

-The rule: hero animations should complete within 3 seconds of page load and should not block content access.
+The rule is simple.
+Hero animations should finish within 3 seconds of page load and must not block access to content.

 Building a motion design system